yvsuman/java-coding-challenge/README.md

 The task of this exercise is to extend the LoadHandler to limit the updates per second to the consumer to a certain given number (MAX_PRICE_UPDATES).
 In order to achieve this, it is allowed to drop price updates, since otherwise the application will run out of memory, if the application will keep all of them.
 It is important that, if a price update will be send to the consumer, it has to be the most recent price.
+## Result
+- Fork the project
+- Implement your solution
+- Open a Pull-Request to our Repository

+Any question? just open an issue for us